godfathr/ImageThumbnailCreator/README.md

 # ImageThumbnailCreator
 Create image thumbnails from uploaded image files to help downsize large resolution images that need to be displayed on your website in a smaller resolution.

+Excellent addition for custom blog sites or any kind of site that allows image files to be uploaded.
+You can downsize uploaded images as well as keep the original image if you want!

-If desired, methods to save images and their thumbnail to the file system are available.
+Images and their thumbnails will be saved to the file system.